This blog will be updated from time to time as I find smoother and cleaner ways to play Pub Battles.

 Title in bold.
 Rule is normal font.
 Discussion/clarification in italics.

-If a unit ends its move within one base depth of another unit (3/8″) move it into contact.
+If a unit ends its move within one base depth of an enemy unit (3/8″) move it into contact.

 This is to make it clear to everyone whether a unit is in contact or not, and recognizes the real limits to precision with a board that gets jostled, or fingers trying to push blocks into place.

 These written orders rules work well for solo games and two player games between non-contentious players.
 The fun of using these rules is the delay in transmission and the increased feel of maneuvering as a corps.
 This is in contradistinction to the “carefully choreographed bar fight” that some wargames feel like.